CS5704-VT/Course/HWs/HW2.md

 # HW 2

 This homework will provide an overview of requirements and design concepts discussed in class.
-Upload your responses as a .txt or .pdf file or enter your text in the Canvas assignment.
+Upload your responses as a .txt or .pdf file or enter your text in the [Canvas assignment](https://canvas.vt.edu/courses/145256/assignments/1384319).

-## Design Workshop
+## Requirements and Design Workshop

 Read through the example bot and application [project ideas](../Project/IDEAS.md).
 Select **_two_** you might want to work on other than the Standup Bot discussed in class.
 Complete the following activities for both of the proposed programs.